VO2 Max Calculator: Estimate Your Cardiovascular Fitness

 High-Intensity Interval Training at 85–95% of maximum heart rate provides the most potent stimulus for VO2 max improvement.
 At these intensities, cardiac output must approach maximal values, driving the structural cardiac adaptations (eccentric hypertrophy — increased ventricular volume) that raise the ceiling of aerobic capacity.

-The best-validated HIIT protocol for VO2 max development is the Norwegian 4×4 method, developed and studied extensively at the Norwegian University of Science and Technology (Helgerud et al., 2007, published in Medicine & Science in Sports & Exercise).
+One well-studied HIIT protocol for VO2 max development is the Norwegian 4×4 method, developed and studied at the Norwegian University of Science and Technology (Helgerud et al., 2007, published in Medicine & Science in Sports & Exercise).
 The protocol:

 4×4 HIIT Protocol (Norwegian Method)

-• Evidence: Produced 7.2% VO2 max increase in 8 weeks in the Helgerud study — the largest improvement of any single protocol tested
+- • Evidence: Produced a 7.2% VO2 max increase in 8 weeks in the Helgerud study; individual responses vary by baseline fitness and recovery

 Important caveat: HIIT produces the fastest VO2 max gains, but it carries higher injury risk and cannot be performed daily.
 The optimal training structure for most non-athletes is the "80/20" polarized model: approximately 80% of weekly training volume in Zone 2 and 20% in Zone 4–5 (HIIT).
 This builds both the aerobic base and the cardiovascular ceiling simultaneously, with sufficient recovery between hard sessions.
 For an overview of zone-based training, see our detailed guide on heart rate zones for fat burning and cardio training.